Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 The electrical current passes through the atrioventricular (AV) nodule (the electrical bridge between the upper and lower chambers of the heart), causing the ventricles to be compressed and released in a stable rhythmic sequence.

 As the cameras compress and release, they draw blood to the heart and push it to the rest of the body and lungs.
-This is what causes the pulse that we feel in our wrist or neck.
+This causes the pulse that we feel in our wrist or neck.

 Risk factors for atrial flutter